MicrosoftDocs/azure-devops-docs/docs/pipelines/release/key-vault-access.md

 1. From Azure DevOps, during the variable group configuration time.
 1. From a Self-hosted agent, during the pipeline job runtime.

-If you prefer not to use variable groups, you can jump to [Dynamically allow Microsoft-hosted agent IP](#dynamically-allow-microsoft--hosted-agent-ip) to learn how to query your private key vault, and then clear your firewall allowList.
+If you prefer not to use variable groups, you can jump to [Dynamically allow Microsoft-hosted agent IP](#dynamically-allow-microsoft--hosted-agent-ip) to learn how to query your private key vault, and then clear your firewall allowlist.

 :::image type="content" source="media/access-private-key-vault.png" alt-text="A diagram showing the two different paths to access a private key vault.":::